 - 1. For paper ballots, the recount officials shall hand count the ballots using the standards promulgated by the State Board pursuant to subsection A. - 2.
 For direct recording electronic machines (DREs), the recount officials shall open the envelopes with the printouts and read the results from the printouts.
 If the printout is not clear, or on the request of the court, the recount officials shall rerun the printout from the machine or examine the counters as appropriate. - 3.
 For optical scan tabulators, the recount officials shall rerun all the ballots through a tabulator programmed to count only the votes for the office or issue in question in the recount and to set aside all ballots containing write-in votes, overvotes, and undervotes.
+If the tabulator is not able to be programmed to count only votes for the office or issue in question, the tabulator shall be programmed to set aside all ballots containing write-in votes, overvotes, and undervotes for any race or issue.
 The ballots that are set aside, any ballots not accepted by the tabulator, and any ballots for which a tabulator could not be programmed to meet the programming requirements of this subdivision, shall be hand counted using the standards promulgated by the State Board pursuant to subsection A. If the total number of paper ballots reported as counted by the tabulator plus the total number of ballots set aside by the tabulator do not equal the total number of ballots rerun through the tabulator, then all ballots cast on optical scan equipment for that precinct shall be set aside to be counted by hand using the standards promulgated by the State Board pursuant to subsection A. Prior to running the ballots through the tabulator, the recount officials shall ensure that logic and accuracy tests have been successfully performed on each tabulator after the tabulator has been programmed.
-The result calculated for ballots unless the court finds sufficient cause to rule otherwise.
+The result calculated for ballots accepted by the tabulator during the recount shall be considered the correct determination for those ballots unless the court finds sufficient cause to rule otherwise.